Loan Against Property Loan to Value Calculator_CollapsibleBanner_WC

 The Bajaj Housing Finance Loan Against Property_WC

-The Bajaj Housing Finance Loan Against Property Loan-To-Value Calculator is an online tool that one can use to estimate the sanction amount they can avail of through a Loan Against Property.
+The Bajaj Housing Finance’s Loan-To-Value (LTV) Calculator is an online tool that one can use to estimate the sanction amount they can avail of through a Loan Against Property.
 Enter a few basic details to know the approximate loan amount you may be eligible for and EMI payable towards repayment of the sum.

 What is Loan-to-Value Ratio_WC

 The loan-to-value ratio, or LTV, denotes the percentage of a property’s actual price that can be obtained as a loan.
 It denotes the maximum amount of financing you are entitled to receive against the pledged property.
 The LTV ratio ranges between 40% and 75% for a Loan Against Property.
 This ratio can vary depending on whether the pledged property is residential or commercial, and self-occupied, rented, or vacant.

 The loan-to-value ratio calculation is strictly based on the property’s recent valuation report.
 While one can obtain up to 65%–75% of the property value as a loan, the exact amount varies as per your profile and the property in question.

 Use a Loan Against Property EMI Calculator to determine the amount and tenor you are comfortable with to make an informed decision.
 Besides the highest loan amount eligibility, the LTV ratio is a measure of the perceived risk of lending.

 The loan-to-value ratio is calculated by taking the maximum amount you are eligible to borrow and dividing it by the pledged property’s appraised value.
 The result can be multiplied by 100 to express this ratio in percentage.

 Take the following table as an example to understand how LTV is calculated.

 |LTV = Amount Borrowed / Property Value||60%|